2018 AFC U-19 Championship: Qualification process

 Twelve out of 2018 qualified sixteen teams played in the 2016 finals.

 Qualified teams

 The following 16 teams qualified for the final tournament.

 Venues

 The matches were played in three venues around Greater Jakarta.
+The Gelora Bung Karno Stadium was also originally planned for the semi-finals and the final matches before it was changed to Pakansari Stadium due to several factors.

 Draw

 The draw was held on 18 May 2018, 15:00 WIB (UTC+7), at the Fairmont Hotel in Jakarta.
 The 16 teams were drawn into four groups of four teams.
 The teams were seeded according to their performance in the 2016 AFC U-19 Championship final tournament and qualification, with the hosts Indonesia automatically seeded and assigned to Position A1 in the draw.

 Squads

 Players born on or after 1 January 1999 were eligible to compete in the tournament.
 Each team must register a squad of minimum 18 players and maximum 23 players, minimum three of whom must be goalkeepers.

 Group stage

 The top two teams of each group advanced to the quarter-finals.